truera/trulens/README.md

 **Don't just vibe-check your llm app!** Systematically evaluate and track your LLM experiments with TruLens.
-As you develop your app including prompts, models, retreivers, knowledge sources and more, *TruLens-Eval* is the tool you need to understand its performance.
+As you develop your app including prompts, models, retrievers, knowledge sources and more, *TruLens-Eval* is the tool you need to understand its performance.

 Fine-grained, stack-agnostic instrumentation and comprehensive evaluations help